bytejutsu/report/part_3_building_a_web_app/chapter_6_laravel_as_a_backend_framework/1_the_scaffolding_of_a_laravel_app.md

 5. **Terminate The Application**: After the response has been sent to the client, the script calls the kernel's `terminate` method.
 This method is used to perform any final tasks after the response has been sent, such as committing database transactions or writing to log files.

-### The HTTP Kernel?
+### The HTTP Kernel

-to understand the following lines of code
+Ok, now let's try to reason backwards and try to understand the following lines of code:

 ```
 $response = $kernel->handle(